odisfm/zcx-core/docs/content/recipes/fx-ramp.md

 ## Goal

-Our final template will accept these parameters:
+Our final template will accept these arguments:

 - the parameter to control
 - the minimum and maximum values it should have